Ryan Hickey, Director of Digital Strategy.

 What makes you passionate about digital strategy?

 There are several reasons, but I think what I find most exciting is that you can closely attribute outcomes to actions, and thus ascribe ROI to your efforts.
 Being able to obtain a simultaneously comprehensive and individuating overview of your marketing landscape is incredibly powerful.
 Further, the variety of audiences, client needs, and channels means that there’s always an avenue to achieve results.
-Throw in an ever-changing technological environment, and there’s always something
+Throw in an ever-changing technological environment, and there’s always something exciting to stay on top of.

 What guides your beliefs about strategy?